 Welcome to Russia Reviewed, formerly known as peРУСЬ (transliteration: Perus’, pronounced puh-ROOS).
 The shadow title of this blog comes from the union of the English word peruse (meaning ‘to read through with thoroughness or care’) and the old Russian word русь (a reference to Kievan Rus’, the loose federation of 9th – 13th century East Slavic tribes which Russia claims as its cultural ancestor).
-So, one can deduce that this blog will focus on reviewing Russia-related books.
+One can deduce from the above that this blog will focus on reviewing Russia-related books.

-Against a backdrop of growing tensions between East and West, there has been renewed interest in Russia among politicians, journalists, academics and laymen alike.
-A plethora of books on Russia are available for inquisitive and concerned minds, and new releases are slated for release in most months.
-Some books try to analyze in depth Russia’s political system, economy, foreign policy and other areas.
+Against a backdrop of growing tensions between East and West, politicians, journalists, academics and laymen alike have renewed their interest in Russia.
+A plethora of books on Russia are available for inquisitive and concerned minds.
+Some try to analyze in depth Russia’s political system, economy, foreign policy and other areas.
 Others try to scare and shock the public, propagating the idea of Russia as a declining country on the verge of collapse, the greatest threat to international peace, or BOTH.
-Russia Reviewed‘s purpose is to provide original reviews of recent releases and relevant older books and evaluate each book’s potential to leave the reader with an informed opinion on this fascinating country.
-I hope through this blog and my reviews I will be able to help curious readers find nuanced books that will help expand their knowledge on contemporary Russia.
+Russia Reviewed‘s purpose is to provide original reviews of recent releases and relevant older books, evaluating each’s potential to inform the reader’s perspective on this fascinating country.
+Through this blog, I hope I will be able to connect curious readers with nuanced books that will help expand their knowledge of contemporary Russia.

 Book reviews are constrained by both book availability and time.
 Expect at least 2 reviews per month, possibly more if I have vacations or breaks.